-Before we started the process of buying a sailboat to sail the world in we had no idea what to do or how to go about finding out, so we’ve put our sailboat purchase experience into an easy summary for those of you thinking of doing the same.
+Before we started the process of buying a sailboat to sail the world in we had no idea what to do or how to go about finding out what to do.
+It took hours of extensive research from so many different sources, and it got really hard and confusing at times.

 Sorry, I didn’t want to mention it but it is kind of important.
 Whatever your budget stretches to, knock around 10% of that off and that’s your real budget.
 The great thing about buying a sailboat to sail the world in is that there really is something in every budget.
 You may have to compromise on size, or go for something older that you may have to do some work on, but you will find something.